 - (a) Construction services.
 Insert the clause at 552.211-71, Standard References, in solicitations and contracts for construction services when you expect the contract amount to exceed the simplified acquisition threshold, and the solicitation meets either of the following conditions: - (1) The solicitation cites documents or publications not furnished with the solicitation. - (2) The solicitation incorporates documents or publications by reference. - (b) Federal specifications.
 Insert the clause at 552.211-72, Reference to Specifications in Drawings, in solicitations and contracts citing Federal specifications which contain drawings. - (c) Supply contracts that exceed the simplified acquisition threshold.
 (1) Include the clause at 552.211-73, Marking, in solicitations and contracts for supplies when deliveries may be made to both civilian and military activities and the contract amount is expected to exceed the simplified acquisition threshold. - (2) Include the clause at 552.211-74, Charges for Marking, in solicitations and contracts that include the clause at 552.211-73 or a similar clause. - (3) Include the clause at 552.211-75, Preservation, Packaging and Packing, in solicitations and contracts for supplies expected to exceed the simplified acquisition threshold.
 You may also include the clause in contracts estimated to be at or below the simplified acquisition threshold when appropriate.
-In solicitations and contracts for FSS Schedule 70 and the Consolidated Products and Services Schedule containing information technology Special Item Numbers, use Alternate I. - (4) Insert a clause substantially the same as the clause at 552.211-76, Charges for Packaging and Packing, in solicitations and contracts for supplies to be delivered to GSA distribution centers. - (d) Supply contracts.
+Use Alternate I in solicitations and contracts for- - (i) FSS Schedule 70 and the Consolidated Products and Services Schedule containing information technology Special Item Numbers; or - (ii) Federal Supply Schedules for recovery purchasing (see 538.7102). - (4) Insert a clause substantially the same as the clause at 552.211-76, Charges for Packaging and Packing, in solicitations and contracts for supplies to be delivered to GSA distribution centers. - (d) Supply contracts.
 Include the clause at 552.211-77, Packing List, in solicitations and contracts for supplies, including purchases over the micropurchase threshold.
-In solicitations and contracts for FSS Schedule 70 and the Consolidated Products and Services Schedule containing information technology Special Item Numbers, use Alternate I.
+Use Alternate I in solicitations and contracts for- - (1) FSS Schedule 70 and the Consolidated Products and Services Schedule containing information technology Special Item Numbers; or - (2) Federal Supply Schedules for recovery purchasing (see 538.7102).